dapr/blog/daprblog/content/posts/2022/new_quickstarts/index.md

 ---
 date: "2022-03-22T07:00:00-07:00"
-title: "Get started faster with the new 5-minute quickstarts"
+title: "Get started faster with the new 5-minute Quickstarts"
-linkTitle: "Get started faster with the new 5-minute quickstarts"
+linkTitle: "Get started faster with the new 5-minute Quickstarts"
 author:  "Hannah Hunter"
 type: blog
 ---

-Dapr already had well-rounded quickstart examples, so why reinvent the wheel?
+Dapr already had well-rounded uickstart examples, so why reinvent the wheel?

 Our existing examples, now referred to as tutorials, go deeper into a topic or scenario, often using building block APIs together to solve problems, like building a calculator application comprised of multiple services written in many different languages, or deploying a “daprized” application to Kubernetes.
-We’ve kept these valuable tutorial experiences and moved them to their own tutorials folder in our GitHub quickstarts repo.
+We’ve kept these valuable tutorial experiences and moved them to their own tutorials folder in our GitHub Quickstarts repo.

 We created our new quickstart examples to answer the most frequent user question: “How do I use this API in my favorite language?”
 Fueled by this user feedback, we simplified the getting started experience by focusing on an individual building block API (for example, [service invocation](https://github.com/dapr/quickstarts/tree/master/service_invocation) or [pub/sub](https://github.com/dapr/quickstarts/tree/master/service_invocation)).
-The new quickstarts sit front-and-center at the root quickstarts repo.
-Currently, we offer three new quickstarts and are actively working on adding quickstarts for the rest of our building blocks.
+The new Quickstarts sit front-and-center at the root Quickstarts repo.
+Currently, we offer three new Quickstarts and are actively working on adding Quickstarts for the rest of our building blocks.

 {{< imgproc quickstarts_root.png  Resize "1600x" />}}

-Our quickstart examples come in multiple languages.
+OurQuickstart examples come in multiple languages.
 Simply pick the language you’re most familiar with and run through a building block in under five minutes.
-For example, select the [pub/sub example](https://github.com/dapr/quickstarts/tree/master/pub_sub) and choose a quickstart experience from five different languages.
+For example, select the [pub/sub example](https://github.com/dapr/quickstarts/tree/master/pub_sub) and choose a Quickstart experience from five different languages.

 {{< imgproc quickstarts_languages.png  Resize "1600x" />}}